Provide a literacy activity with a kids alphabet discovery bottle. This easy-to-make sensory toy teaches the ABC’s as kids explore letters and sounds.

 Learning through play

-- Hold the bottle on its side and roll gently to see new letters appear.
+- Hold the bottle on its side.
+Roll the bottle gently to identify letters as they appear.

 More letters of the alphabet activities